 The Barrenjoey Lighthouse Walk in Palm Beach

-The Barrenjoey Lighthouse Walk is a popular hiking trail on the Barrenjoey Headland, the northernmost part of Palm Beach in Sydney’s Northern Beaches.
+The Barrenjoey Lighthouse Walk is a popular hiking trail located on the Barrenjoey Headland, the northernmost point of Palm Beach in Sydney’s Northern Beaches.

 Barrenjoey Lighthouse Walk